singingwolfboy/netlify-home/_posts/2016-01-12-ddos-attacks-and-dns-records.md

   Returns another domain name that the browser should lookup instead

-When you configure a custom domain to point to a netlify site, we always recommend that you use a CNAME record pointing at `<yoursite>.netlify.com` (where `<yoursite>` depends on the name of your netlify site).
+When you configure a custom domain to point to a Netlify site, we always recommend that you use a CNAME record pointing at `<yoursite>.netlify.com` (where `<yoursite>` depends on the name of your Netlify site).

 Lets say you've configured `www.example.com` to return a CNAME pointing at `example.netlify.com`.